Getting the grandson to start working isn’t difficult but keeping him in the ditch working is more difficult.

 Alex and I began the negotiation over the wages and breaks.
 Since Alex is 1/3 the size of a teenager I felt that he should only receive 1/3 of minimum wage.
 I soon found that he was a tough negotiator.
 After several offers and counter offers we settled on an hourly wage with an agreement of non-disclosure.

 I allowed him to use my tools to do this work.
 Alex seems to me to be an inspector more than a labor.
-As you can see he is reviewing the work before continuing to dig.

 You might know that Alex really gets in to his work…